MaxSvargal/kurrent/docs/ApplicationStructure.md

 ## Reducers
-Modules exports [reducers](http://redux.js.org/docs/basics/Reducers.html) functions for redux.
-Combined together in `index.js`
+Modules that exports [reducers](http://redux.js.org/docs/basics/Reducers.html) functions for redux.
+Are combined in `index.js`

 ## Sagas
 This modules implements all application business logic through [generators functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/function*) and using [redux-saga](https://github.com/redux-saga/redux-saga) helpers.
 Sagas watch the actions pulled to redux store then execute and catch side effects.
 The way it works is very much similar to [CSP (Communicating Sequential Processes)](https://en.wikipedia.org/wiki/Communicating_sequential_processes).

-All sagas combined through `index.js`
+All sagas are combined in `index.js`

 ### `api.js`
 Contains sagas and helpers for making API requests.

 #### `createRequestTypes(baseType)`
-Create a simple key-value object with keys `REQUEST`, `SUCCESS` and `FAILURE`.
-Where values is strings based on keys and `baseType` i.e. `ITEMS_SUCCESS`.
+Creates a simple "key-value" object with keys `REQUEST`, `SUCCESS` and `FAILURE`, where values are the strings based on keys and `baseType` i.e. `ITEMS_SUCCESS`.

 #### `createRequestHandlers(actions)`
 Returns object with request, success and failure actions creators.

 #### `bindFetchEntity({ request, success, failure }, apiFn)`
-Return function generator which call the passed functions depending on the request state.
+Returns function generator which calls the passed functions depending on the request state.

 ### `fetch(callerFn, params)`
-Call `callerFn` with `params`.
-Control authorization errors and push `API_REQUEST` errors to store.
+Calls `callerFn` with `params`.
+Controls authorization errors and pushes `API_REQUEST` errors to the store.

 ### `requests.js`
-Not has a sagas.
-Contains binds of request handlers (request, success and failure actions) to api calls functions listed on `services/api.js`
+Doesn't have any sagas.
+Contains bindings of request handlers (request, success and failure actions) to api calls functions listed in `services/api.js`
 Requires helpers of `sagas/api.js`

 ## Services
 Modules which exports libraries interfaces with side-effects.
-Using by sagas.
+Supposed to be used by sagas.

 ### `schemas.js`
 Contains [normalizr](https://github.com/paularmstrong/normalizr) schemas and relations of models and collections received by API.
 Apply within the method `fetchJson()` of `services/fetch.js`